htadicha/Brain-Teaser-word-Quiz/README.md

 - Some of the css and HTML elements are taken from ChatGPT and google
 - part of css elements are taken from the w3 sites.
 - some part of the JS code taken from [Treehouse.come](https://teamtreehouse.com/community/how-do-i-set-up-setinterval-clearinterval-settimeout-and-cleartimeout-properly-alsodo-i-need-to-use-all-4)
-- Event listern taken from the training
+- Event listener taken from the training and [mdn-webdocs](https://developer.mozilla.org/en-US/docs/Web/Events)
-- Inspiration taken from Codin Nepal [video](https://www.youtube.com/shorts/PG-F6qwptoM)
+- Inspiration taken from Codin Nepal [videos](https://www.youtube.com/channel/UCk7xIEmd3MeyhIu2StLX5yA)
 - Free codeacademy training provided an immense help.
+- some JS taken from this [github](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/blob/master/03-displaying-the-question-and-answer/01-displaying-the-addition-question/assets/js/script.js
+) and edited
-- all other credits provided in the code and projects.
+- All other credits provided in the code and projects.
 ## Acknowledgements.
 I would like to thank: